-1.7 At every Annual General Meeting, in addition to any other business that may be transacted, the report of the directors, the financial statement and the report of auditors shall be presented, membership fees may be discussed and modified, a Board of Directors, Corporate Officers and Vice-President elected, and auditors appointed for the ensuing year.
+1.7 At every Annual General Meeting, in addition to any other business that may be transacted, the report of the directors, the financial statement and the report of auditors shall be presented, annual working membership fees may be discussed and modified, members of the Board of Directors, Corporate Officers shall be elected in a rotation that ensures Board continuity, and auditors appointed for the ensuing year.

 1.8 Notice of the time and place of the Annual or General Meetings shall be given to each member by mail, telephone, electronically or via advertisement in the local daily newspaper ten days before such date.

 1.9 A quorum for the transaction of business at any Annual or General Meeting shall be 20 members.

 1.10 At all meetings of members each shall have one vote and all questions shall be decided by a majority of votes.
 All votes shall be taken by show of hands, unless a majority of members requests a secret ballot.

 1.11 For the purpose of sending notice to any member, director or officer for any meeting or otherwise, the address shall be his or her latest address, or email address recorded in the Books of the Guild.